GrinonBarrett/Taksidos/Core Rules/3=Equipment/Weapons/Ammunition.md

 **Glowing Bullet**, +$120 each, neg.
 A bullet sculpted from a magical stone.
 When physically handled *the user may take on a point of spell sickness to have the bullet produce dim light out for .5 foot.
 This lasts for 1 minute.
 If the bullet impacts with anything during this time, it will produce the light out to 1 yard until the end of the round.
 These stones must see at least 24 hours of sunlight per week to maintain this feature*.
 This can be a sling bullet or the bullet of a firearm.

-**Seed of Sorrow**, $800 each, neg.
+**Seed of Sorrow**, $1,000 each, neg.
-A stone of unknown origin which works pefectly as a sling bullet.
-If an attack with it would qualify to damage armor or is a critical hit, *the foe accrues a point of spell sicknesss and is cursed to be vulnerable so long as they have any spell sickness.
+A stone of unknown origin which works perfectly as a sling bullet.
+If an attack with it would qualify to damage armor or is a critical hit, *the foe accrues a point of spell sickness and is cursed to be vulnerable so long as they have any spell sickness.
 This is also applied on a critical hit.
 When handling the stone with their bare flesh, the user must succeed a [Rflx] save with a DV of 18 or suffer the same effects*.
 Not to be buried in defiled ground during the new moon.

 **Thunder Bolt**, $950, neg.
 It appears as a common type of bolt.